Mandalay Resort Group

 Mandalay Resort Group (formerly Circus Circus Enterprises) was an American hotel and casino operator based in Paradise, Nevada.
 Its major properties included Mandalay Bay, Luxor, Excalibur and Circus Circus, as well as half of the Monte Carlo.
 In terms of market capitalization, it was one of the largest casino operators in the world.
-Its stock traded on the New York Stock Exchange with the ticker symbol "CIR" and "MBG".
+Its stock is traded on the New York Stock Exchange with the ticker symbol "CIR" and "MBG".